ZupIT/beagle-docs/content/en/resources/gRPC/beagle-grpc-web.md

 ---

-To install the library, install it globally, for a better experience with the CLI, and then install it in your project using the following commands:
+Install the library globally.
+For a better experience with the CLI, install it in your project using the following commands:

 ```bash
 npm install -g @zup-it/beagle-web-grpc